Guide: Blown Logic - a Historical & Technical Appraisal of the Porsche 911 3.0 Turbo (930)

 The 930’s air-cooled all-alloy Flat-6 motor was developed from the 1974 3.0 Carrera RSR power unit.

-As usual, it came with dry-sump lubrication and single overhead camshaft two-valve heads.
+As usual, it came with dry-sump lubrication and single overhead cam two-valve heads.

 Designated Type 930/50, the new motor featured forged alloy pistons with Nikasil barrels along with a lightweight aluminium crankcase.

-Displacement was 2994cc thanks to a bore and stroke of 95mm and 70.4mm respectively.
+Displacement was 2994cc thanks to a bore and stroke of 95mm and 70.4mm respectively with the former having been taken out by 5mm over the existing 2.7-litre engine.

 A single KKK 3 LDZ turbo ran at 0.8 bar.
 The compression ratio was dropped to 6.5:1 in order to limit full boost compression to 11.7:1.